UCRDarkMatter/CASCADE/Supplemental/README.md

     - `0`: No console output unless there is a critical error.
     - `1`: Describes various aspects of its execution.
     - `2`: Describes in detail what is happening.

-An example ENSDF file (`12_26.txt`) is provided in the `Supplemental` folder.
-The input file name string must have the format `Z_A.txt`, and the output file will have the format `Z-A.txt`.
-In both cases, A is that of the nucleus post-capture.

 ## SBTranslator